-The loudspeaker is measured in the near field (few cm between membrane and measurement microphone) and simultaneously the room modes are measured with a second microphone (mode microphone) in some close distance.
+The loudspeaker is measured in the near field (5 cm between membrane and measurement microphone) and simultaneously the room modes are measured with a second microphone (10 cm between membrane and mode microphone.

-Both microphones record the direct sound pressure from the chassis and the room modes according to the 1/distance (inverse proportional) law.
+Both microphones record the direct sound pressure from the chassis and the room modes according to the inverse proportional law.

 The SPLs of the direct sound are significantly different for both microphones, as the relative distances from the source (loudspeaker membrane) are significantly different.

-The SPLs of the modes and the noise floor in the room are practically equal, as the sound wave traveled already some distance before arriving at the microphones.
+The SPLs of the modes and the noise floor in the room are practically equal at both microphones, as the sound waves traveled already some distance before arriving at the microphones.

 The Mode-Compensator uses this physical relationship and derives in real time a mode free SPL signal from the loudspeaker under test.

 More information on this subject can be found in the chapter background information